HiMyNameIsIlNano/javaee-with-docker-and-flyway/README.md

-# javaee-with-docker-and-flyway
+# JavaEE Application Journey

-A small POC to test how to run Flyway Migration in a JavaEE Project running a Postgres DB in docker
+This is just a small POC to build a simple JavaEE Web Application.
+The main branch is left blank.
+The application will be built in several steps identified by a sequence number (e.g. `00_branch_name`) and will be increased with every new step.